sparklyr/sparklyr/README.md

 The `access_key_id`, `secret_access_key` and `pem_file` need to be retrieved from the AWS console.

-For additional configuration and examples read: [Using RSpark in EC2](docs/ec2.md)
+For additional configuration and examples read: [Using Spark in EC2](docs/ec2.md)

 Extensibility
 -------------